dpetrillo740/ME160/Procedure.md

 ```python
 > python
 ```
-Once inside the python interpreter, check that the packages import without error:
+Once inside the python interpreter, check that the packages import without error.
+No output indicates that they have successfully imported.
+Now we know that they are installed and available to use for the next step.

 ```python
 >> import numpy